What is ER Modeling?

 Your diagram workspace should now look like the one shown below.

 Lets create relationship between Members and Movie Rentals

-3. Click on membership_number in the MovieRentals table
+- Click on reference_number in the MovieRentals table

 Repeat above steps for other relationships.
 Your ER diagram should now look like this –

-ER Diagrams play a very important role in the database designing process.
+- The full form of ER is Entity and Relationships Diagrams.
+They play a very important role in the database designing process.
 They serve as a non-technical communication tool for technical and non-technical people.

 The entire ER Model is attached below.
-You can simple import it in MySQL Workbench
+You can simply import it in MySQL Workbench